 #80: Tousled Tortoiseshell Style

-Ecaille, or tortoiseshell hair, is a beautiful mix of golden brown, chestnut tones and honey blonde for a blended brunette balayage.
+Ecaille, or tortoiseshell hair, is a beautiful mix of golden brown, chestnut tones and honey blonde for a blended balayage brunette women love the most.
 The combination of tones is meant to add warmth to your look.
 Added bonus: this is the go-to look of Gisele Bundchen, which means it’s great for those looking to tap into their inner Victoria Secret model.

 #81: Flaxen Blonde Fade